amd/xdna-driver/README.md

 ### Q: I want to debug my application, how to build library with `-g`?

 A: We have debug version of library, which is compiled with `-g` option.
-You can run `./build.sh -debug` or `./build.sh`.
-To create a debug DEB package, run `./build.sh -package` afterward.
+You can run `./build.sh -debug` or `./build.sh` which should also create debug DEB package.

 ### Q: I'm developing amdxdna.ko driver module.
 How to enable XDNA_DBG() print?